deepanshu-rawat6/hashnode-blogs/cmdq6eldk000j02lj4hnxd9yl.md

 # Impact: What We Actually Did (and How You Can Too!)

-So, after implementing our Master-Slave architecture with ECS across multiple environments, and surprisingly we were able to achieve **60-70% cost reduction + way better scalability (and yes, these numbers can be true based on the fine tuning)**
+So, after implementing our Master-Agent architecture with ECS across multiple environments, and surprisingly we were able to achieve **60-70% cost reduction + way better scalability (and yes, these numbers can be true based on the fine tuning)**

 **Shhh….we were able to roughly reduce it's size from about .2xlarge to .small typed instance.**

 I’ll cover how we were able to drive these savings and the actual ROI analysis in the next blog.